Paouky/paouky-docs/docs/getting-started/quickstart.md

 ### Windows

-On Windows 10, the easiest way to install Grin and Grin-Wallet is by downloading the binaries on [Grin website](https://grin.mw/download).
+On Windows, the simplest way to install is by downloading the binaries on the [Grin website](https://grin.mw/download).

 We recommed that you create a directory called `grin` in `C:\Users\%USER%`.
-In this directory, extract both `grin.exe` and `grin-wallet.exe`.
+In this directory, extract both binaries `grin.exe` and `grin-wallet.exe`.

+---
 ## Running a Grin Node

 The rest of the documentation is common for Linux, macOS and Windows.